HULKs/meta-nao/README.md

 2. For project setup the [siemens/kas](https://github.com/siemens/kas) framework is used.
 To setup *kas* use the containerized (podman/docker) version via the `kas-container` script provided [here](https://github.com/siemens/kas/blob/master/kas-container) and store it inside the `worktree` directory.
 Alternatively setup *kas* via a *python-pip* installation, follow the installation steps in the [user guide](https://kas.readthedocs.io/en/latest/userguide.html).

-3. *meta-nao* ships a `kas-project.yml` project description file.
+3. *meta-nao* ships multiple `kas-project.yml` project description file.
 This file defines the project structure *kas* has to setup for the Yocto build phase.
 Clone the *meta-nao* repository into some directory used for the Yocto build e.g. `worktree/meta-nao`.

 ```